 Bangor is on the same North Wales Main Line as Rhyl and Conwy, so you’ll be taking the same train services.
 The journey time from Liverpool to Bangor is 2h 28m.
 Make sure you grab a window seat if you want to make the most of the breath-taking views of the North Wales coast.

 Arriving in Bangor, start exploring at Bangor Cathedral, which dates back to the 6th century.
 The former Bishop’s Palace has been refurbished as the new home for the museum and gallery, so that’s the next place you should go to if you want to take in some of Bangor’s history.
 Art and local artefacts are on display here, along with an information hub for the town’s heritage.

 Bangor is also the perfect gateway to Snowdonia, one of UK’s greatest national parks and a marvellous destination for escaping the urban bustle.
-Choose from a plethora of activities, including zip-lining, horse riding, and hiking to experience majestic Snowdonia.
+Choose from a plethora of activities, including zip-lining, horse riding, hiking or travelling on the Talyllyn Railway to experience majestic Snowdonia.